Back to overview

 What key skills does your firm look for in candidates when they apply?

-At Mayer Brown, we’re looking for hard-working and committed individuals who demonstrate a passion for the work we have on offer for our trainee cohort.
+At Mayer Brown, we’re looking for hard-working and committed individuals who demonstrate a passion for the work we do.
 We want our trainees to be intellectually curious and business minded.
 As a firm, we also pride ourselves on our culture, and so we’re looking for authenticity and enthusiasm in our prospective trainees.
 Throughout the recruitment process, we’ll be testing candidates’ resilience, adaptability, and commercial awareness, as well as placing an emphasis on their knowledge of the legal industry and, specifically, Mayer Brown.

 How is the firm adopting the Solicitors Qualifying Exam (SQE)?

 We’re transitioning to the SQE route to qualification from 2024, and our first cohort of future trainees will begin studying towards the SQE from September 2023.
-We’ve selected BPP University Law School as our main provider, and look forward to the opportunity to innovate and redesign our tailored academic courses.
-We’ll provide all future trainees a maintenance grant of £17,000 while completing the preparatory courses.
+We’ve selected BPP University Law School as our main provider.
+All future trainees will receive a maintenance grant of £17,000 while completing the preparatory courses.

 How important is diversity and inclusion (D&I) to your firm?